ietf-wg-nmop/Liaison-Statements-Out/LS-Out-ETSI-ZTM-rev 042024.md

     closed-loop control for adaptive and deterministic service creation, delivery, and maintenance.

 * YANG is a transport-independent data modeling language: Many of the YANG modules are used to exchange data between NETCONF/RESTCONF clients and servers ([RFC 6241](https://datatracker.ietf.org/doc/html/rfc6241), [RFC 8040](https://datatracker.ietf.org/doc/html/rfc8040)).
-However, YANG can thus be used independently of NETCONF/RESTCONF.
+However, YANG can be used independently of NETCONF/RESTCONF.

-* The IETF defined a

 *	The IETF specified a comprehensive list of models which cover various layers and components.
 For example: